-The particulars required to be disclosed under the Micro, Small and Medium Enterprises Act, 2006 (MSMED Act) in respect of principal amount remaining unpaid to any supplier as at the end of the year, amount due to the suppliers beyond the appointed day during the year, amount of interest if any, accrued and remaining unpaid as at the end of the year etc. could not be disclosed for want of information whether sundry creditors include dues payable to any such undertakings.
+The particulars required to be disclosed under the Micro, Small and Medium Enterprises Act, 2006 (MSMED Act) in respect of principal amount remaining unpaid to any supplier as at the end of the year, amount of interest if any, accrued and remaining unpaid as at the end of the year etc. could not be disclosed for want of information whether sundry creditors include dues payable to any such undertakings.
 The Company has initiated the exercise of identifying the status of the suppliers as required under MSMED Act where supplier confirmations are awaited.

 Note 35.
-Related Party Disclosures as required by IND AS 24
+Related Party Disclosures as requried by IND AS 24